Greek bailout ends, but Europe’s debt problem goes on

-FRANKFURT, Germany — Greece officially emerges from its bailout program on Monday, after eight years of cutbacks enforced in return for massive loans and an economic collapse on the scale of the Great Depression.
+FRANKFURT, Germany — Greece officially completes its bailout program on Monday, after eight years of cutbacks enforced in return for massive loans and following an economic collapse on the scale of the Great Depression.

 The exit is a welcome milestone.
 But it offers little assurance that the 19-country euro currency union has left behind its problems with debt.
 The huge debt pile in Greece and an even bigger one in Italy will remain a lurking financial threat to Europe that could take a generation to defuse.